Institute for Marine Sciences: Analytical Facilities Specialist (For full consideration, apply by 9/10/18)

 Open date: August 10th, 2018

-Last review date:September 10th, 2018 Applications received after this date will be reviewed by the search committee if the position has not yet been filled.
+Last review date:Monday, Sep 10, 2018 at 11:59pm (Pacific Time) Applications received after this date will be reviewed by the search committee if the position has not yet been filled.

-Final date: June 30th, 2019 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.
+Final date: Sunday, Jun 30, 2019 at 11:59pm (Pacific Time) Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 The Institute of Marine Sciences (https://ims.ucsc.edu/) at the University of California, Santa Cruz (UCSC) invites applications for the position of Analytical Facilities Specialist.
 Under the direction of Interim Director Pete Raimondi, the Specialist will serve a diverse community of researchers in managing and supporting the following open-access facilities: